maheshgaya/OSM-LIPS/README.md

 **Please make sure that you [rebase](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request) your repository before pulling a request.**

 ##License
-Indoor Localization with Maps Copyright (C) 2016 Drake University
+Indoor Localization with Maps.
+Copyright (C) 2016 Drake University

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.